-How to Write a System Prompt for AI Voice Calls
+System Prompts for AI Voice Calls

 When someone calls a phone number you've configured for inbound AI, the AI follows whatever you put in the systemPrompt field.
-There's no training step — the prompt IS the AI's brain for that call.
+There's no training step.
+The prompt IS the AI's brain for that call.
 A vague prompt produces vague (or hallucinated) answers; a structured prompt produces accurate, on-brand replies.

 The structure that works